 If you can keep going, read on.

 5. Do a brain dump of your to-dos.

 Make yourself a cup of coffee or tea, and write down everything you need to do.
 Once you have written the list down, look at it carefully and rank the items in order of what will have the most impact on the week ahead to the least.
 For example, you may have some important emails sitting in your inbox that need replying to that will significantly impact your day tomorrow.
 You may also need to check the gutters on your house.
 Both are important.
 One is urgent.
 That one goes at the top of the list.
 Once you have ranked the items, decide how many you can cope with for the rest of the day.
 Remember less is more here- better to say two and do ten than the other way around.
 Now do them and do them in order.
 Now get to it and do what you can.

 Our stress comes when we feel out of control.
 The steps that you’ve taken so far have all been about taking back control in ways within the world that is your home.
 Now you need to take it to the next level- make a small demand of someone else outside of the house.
 I’m not advocating being rude, but as an example, if say a colleague wants to meet with you, email back and say “I am only available at 4.30pm on Thursday.”
 Try this.
 It will seriously make you feel better.

 7. Take some time to think about all the times you’ve struggled before but have pulled through.

 Chances are that in your life to date you’ve actually had to deal with worse than this.
 Of course this doesn’t mean your feelings aren’t valid.
-But your perspective on what’s going on can be as strong as the circumstances (Read my article on setting your intentions to see how you can use this for your benefit).
-By thinking about these things you can see that you are capable of dealing with whatever you have going on at the moment.
+But your perspective regarding what’s going on can be as strong as the circumstances you’re experiencing (Another day, when things are so bad, read my article on setting your intentions to see how you can use this for your benefit).
+By thinking about these things, you can see that you are capable of dealing with whatever you have going on at the moment.
 You’ve done it before- you can do it again.